What Is Your Marketing Message Strategy?

 It answers the “what’s in it for me?” question.
 And ultimately this is what your customers and prospects want to know.

-In order to answer your audience with an effective message you have to know who you’re speaking to.
+In order to answer your audience with an effective marketing message you have to know who you’re speaking to.

 You don’t want to sell meat to vegetarians.